jarvenja/tauplayer/docs/index.md

 - It's very customizable so every programmer could easily add their personal extra features into the code.
 - It also supports marginal and alternative music for creative and intellectual minds.

-## Terms
+## Basic Terms

-Understanding these terms will help you a bit:
+If the technical things are not very familiar to you, these things terms may help:
 - **Cache** is a memory buffer, which player reserves for audio playback.
 - **Collection** is a group of named streams, which are stored in _.cvs_ file in its name and _/collections_ subdirectory under installation directory.
 - **Player** is audio player application, which tauplayer uses for playback.